Project 2 Policies

 Autograder: Implementation

-Deliverable: Please submit your implementation, in the client.go file, to the Autograder assignment, which will be released on Gradescope.
+Deliverable: Please submit your implementation, in the client.go file, to the Autograder assignment.
 We recommend submitting by linking your GitHub account to Gradescope and selecting the relevant repository.

 Before the deadline, the autograder will only check that your code compiles, and run the same basic tests that were provided in the starter code.
 You will not be able to see your actual score for the project before the deadline.